Network congestion may be caused by:

-- A user might launch a "bandwidth-hogging" backup job during a period of peak network utilization.
+- A user may launch a "bandwidth-hogging" backup job during a period of peak network utilization.

-- A server might drop packets at seemingly random intervals due to a TCP misconfiguration or other issue.
+- A server may drop packets at seemingly random intervals due to a TCP misconfiguration.

-- To determine if there is a network problem, she does the following:
+- To determine if there is a network problem, she:

 - Goes to the Transaction Snapshots page and filters the list to show only stalled calls.

-- Double-clicks on a specific call to view the transaction flow map.
-Because it was a stalled call, the entire flow map doesn't appear.
+- Double-clicks a specific call to view the transaction flow map.
+Because it was a stalled call, the entire flow map does not display.

 - The Network Impact on Transactions chart (top left) shows a spike in Performance Impacting Events (PIE) around the time of the transaction snapshot.
 By showing only PIE and Stalls, she can see that the stalled calls and spike in PIE occur within the same time window.